Import Duty Calculator

 Is CIF the same as invoice value?▼

 No. CIF (Cost + Insurance + Freight) = invoice value + freight to Indian port + insurance + landing charges (1% of CIF added by customs as deemed).
 For a quick estimate, take FOB invoice value, add freight quote, add ~0.5-2% for insurance, and add 1% landing.
-Customs uses this CIF as the assessable value for BCD computation.
-If you only have FOB, multiply by ~1.10-1.15 for a rough CIF approximation.

 Why might my actual duty differ from this calculator's output?▼